 I am from the Detroit area in Michigan and have always been a taphophile(lover of cemeteries).
 I enjoy a peaceful walk, reading, remembering and imagining the lives that passed before us.
 I am new to Find A Grave and I am addicted to this wonderful site.
 I am slowly adding loved ones since I haven't been able to find but a few already listed.
 In my limited spare time I am a photo volenteer which I find exciting.
 Also, I am interested in ghosts and hauntings having grown up in a haunted house.
 I love cats(have a few), and I love to read most anything-especially mystery.
 I also have a passion for crime/forensic topics due to being raised by a police officer who was a detective.

+Hello Parker!
 I was about to leave a token for a Marine that gave his life for us in Imo Jimo when I saw a Flag at half-mast and Parker next to it.
 I actually stopped everything and came to your page as that is something that my Dad would have left him..although I know you're not a Man (at least I think you're not heh)